marcusrprojects/moderate_habits/README.md

 ## 🙏 Contributing

 Contributions, issues, and feature requests are welcome!
-Feel free to check [issues page](https://github.com/marcusrprojects/moderate_habits/issues) if you want to contribute.
+Feel free to check the [issues page](https://github.com/marcusrprojects/moderate_habits/issues) if you want to contribute.

 ---